agilepro/better-thought/markdown/chapter-10.md

 ## The Joy of Co-Thinking{i: co-thinking}

 The real delight of the adjacent brain is in the dance--the back and forth, the laughter, the *ah-ha’s*, the new angles of seeing.

+I say what I am noticing; another brain response; that response reminds me of something; and suddenly I can see possibilities I couldn't see alone.

 It’s the moment when something tangled becomes clear…